FESOM/fesom2_doc/doc/icepack_in_fesom.rst

 Frequently asked questions
 ==========================

+**Should I use Icepack for my simulations?**

+It depends on your scientific questions.
+Icepack might be a good option if you are interested to It depends on your scientific questions.
+Icepack might be a good option if you are interested in sea ice processes in polar regions.
+In principle, the employment of Icepack should not negatively affect the ocean state but could make FESOM2 slower.

 **Is FESOM2 slower when run with Icepack?**

 Yes, the model integration is slower for two reasons: 1.
 The sea ice subgrid parameterizations are more complex compared to the standard FESIM.
 2. Much more sea-ice tracers need to be advected.
 Overall, the sea ice component of FESOM2 becomes approximately four times slower with Icepack.
 Including additional output related to a more complex sea ice description can also contribute to deteriorating the model performances.